pletfix/docs/en/blade.md

         I don't have any records!
     @endif

-For convenience, Blade also provides an `@unless` directive:

-    @unless (Auth::check())
-        You are not signed in.
-    @endunless

-<a name="loops"></a>
-### Loops
+#### Loops

 In addition to conditional statements, Blade provides simple directives for working with PHP's loop structures.
 Again, each of these directives functions identically to their PHP counterparts:

     @for ($i = 0; $i < 10; $i++)
         The current value is {{ $i }}